 Jesse Plemons

-By 2024, Jesse Plemons had undoubtedly become a prominent Hollywood star.
+By 2024, Jesse Plemons had clearly established himself as a major Hollywood star.
 He worked again with Martin Scorsese in the movie "Killers of the Flower Moon," which garnered 10 Oscar nominations.

 Early Years

 Jesse Plemons was born on April 2, 1988, in Dallas, Texas.
 He grew up with an older sister named Jill.
-Their childhood was spent in the very small town of Mart, with less than two thousand residents.
+They grew up in the tiny town of Mart, home to fewer than two thousand people.

 Jesse Plemons in childhood